solana-foundation/developer-content/docs/programs/anchor/program-structure.md

 The discriminator is used during the following two scenarios:

-- Initialization: During the initialization of an account, the discriminator is set with the account type's discriminator.
+- Initialization: When an account is created, the discriminator is set as the first 8 bytes of the account's data.
-- Deserialization: When account data is deserialized, the discriminator within the data is checked against the expected discriminator of the account type.
+- Deserialization: When account data is deserialized, the first 8 bytes of account data is checked against the discriminator of the expected account type.

 If there's a mismatch, it indicates that the client has provided an unexpected account.
 This mechanism serves as an account validation check in Anchor